 ‘Pink Duke of York’ (first early)

-White flesh and an earthy taste.
-Not as waxy as some but superb eaten cold.
+Potato ‘Pink Duke of York’ has white flesh and an earthy taste.
+It’s not as waxy as some, but superb eaten cold.

 ‘Red Duke of York’ (first early)

 Potato ‘Red Duke of York’

 ‘Red Duke of York’ has pink skin survives cooking.
 Less waxy than others, but holds together well.
 Superb flavour, easy to grow.

 ‘Lady Christl’ has firm texture, waxy flesh.
 Very quick growing, trouble-free and produces a good yield of tubers.

 ‘Charlotte’ is one of the most popular, with a large, oval shape.
 Thin skin and a hint of sweetness in the flesh, easy to grow.